drupalprojects/packaging/README.txt

 package_by_key.inc
   Products with common "keys" are all put into the same package.
-Keys are any user-defined property attached to the PackagingProduct object.
+Keys are any user-defined property attached to the Product object.
 One example would be to attach taxonomy terms to the products and designate the term as a key.
 Then all products with the same set of terms would be put into the same package.

 ALL the default strategies work with multiple origin addresses and multiple destination addresses.
 ALL the default strategies may be applied to the entire